ycd/toc/README.md

 ```
 Usage: toc [options]
 Options:
 	-p, --path      <path>   Path for the markdown file.
+[REQUIRED]
-	-a, --append             Append toc after <!--toc-->, or write to stdout.
+	-a, --append    <bool>   Append toc after <!--toc-->, or write to stdout.
+[Default: true]
-	-b, --bulleted           Write as bulleted, or write as numbered list.
+	-b, --bulleted  <bool>   Write as bulleted, or write as numbered list.
+[Default: true]
-	-s, --skip               Skip the first given number of headers.
+	-s, --skip      <int>    Skip the first given number of headers.
+[Default: 0]
-	-d, --depth              Set the number of maximum heading level to be included.
+	-d, --depth     <int>    Set the number of maximum heading level to be included.
+[Default: 6]
 	-h, --help               Show this message and exit.
 ```